Summer Writing Program Instructors – CLOSED TO APPLICATIONS (Application Deadline was February 15, 2020.)

-The PEN/Faulkner Youth Writers Camp is an 8-day intensive creative writing academy for high schools students entering 9th-12th grade and recent graduates.
-Under the guidance of writing faculty, youth writers participate in a variety of writing activities, workshops, field trips, electives, and craft discussions in a supportive atmosphere that values risk taking as an important part of the writing process.
-Participants also receive one-on-one personalized feedback from instructors.
+Our teen program, AMPLIFIED, is a nine-day intensive creative writing program for high school students entering 9th-12th grades and recent high school graduates.
+Under the guidance of instructors, young writers participate in a variety of activities, workshops, field trips, and craft discussions in a supportive atmosphere that values risk taking as an important part of the writing process.

-- Lead or co-lead writing classes/electives focusing on elements of craft and revision/editing.
+- Develop, plan, and co-lead writing activities that are generative and that also focus on elements of craft and revision/editing.

 - Serve as a point of support for participants’ concerns, questions, and needs, whether writing-related or otherwise.

-- Chaperone the camp’s writing-related field trips around Washington, DC.
+- Chaperone writing-related field trips around Washington, DC.

-- Assisting with program data collection and evaluation.
+- Assist with program data collection and evaluation.

-- Adhere to Writers in Schools policies of supporting positive youth development, embracing creative risk taking and failure, and developing an inclusive community.
+- Adhere to PEN/Faulkner policies regarding positive youth development, creative risk taking and failure, and developing an inclusive community.